Trump’s Reality Distortion Field Could be a Huge Asset for Democrats This Fall

 The problem is not only that Trump refuses to believe that Republicans will lose, but that, even if he were sufficiently worried, he doesn’t care enough about his own party to bother helping.
 He is connected enough to the GOP that he sees it as an extension of his own electoral prowess, but not so connected that he will muster the focus and energy needed to boost candidates who aren’t him.
 (Granted, this may be impossible for him on a cellular level.)

-Establishment Republicans reportedly want Trump to stick to an anodyne message of tax cuts on the campaign trail.
-The president is pushing back — which he is right to do, since the unpopular law probably isn’t galvanizing anyone to vote.
+Establishment Republicans reportedly want Trump to flog the GOP’s unpopular tax law on the campaign trail.
+The president is pushing back on this directive — which he is right to do, since the unpopular law probably isn’t galvanizing anyone to vote.

 But the president’s own, predictably unpredictable routine is unlikely to work much better.
 He might attack vulnerable Republican Senators he disagrees with; he might serve more as a distraction than a cheerleader, the way he did when he suddenly started complaining about Colin Kaepernick at a campaign rally for Luther Strange in Alabama; he might just ramble about himself.
 In other words, he’ll put on the Trump show, which is the only thing he knows how to do.